To the Members

 Your Company recognizes the need and importance of a focused and inclusive social andeconomic development especially of the industries and communities within which itoperates.
 Your Company seeks to build open and constructive relationships with all itsstakeholders and wants them to benefit from your Company's presence and this is set out inthe Code of Conduct and values of your Company.

 The Corporate Social Responsibility Policy is available on the website of the Companyat http:// www.castrol.com/en_in/india/about-us/csr.html.
-The Annual Report on CSRactivities is annexed to this report as Annexure III.
+The Annual Report on CorporateSocial Responsibility activities is annexed to this report as

 12. DIRECTORS' RESPONSIBILITY STATEMENT

-(a) in the preparation of the annual accounts for the year ended 31 December 2017 theapplicable accounting standards read with requirements set out under Schedule III to theAct have been followed and there are no material departures from the same
+Pursuant to the requirement under sections 134(3) (c) and 134(5) of the Act withrespect to the Directors' Responsibility Statement it is hereby confirmed: (a) in thepreparation of the annual accounts for the year ended 31 December 2018 the applicableaccounting standards read with requirements set out under Schedule III to the Act havebeen followed and there are no material departures from the same;